darrenjrobinson/powershell_module_identitynow/README.md

 * HeadersV3 - Headersv3 is JWT oAuth with no Content-Type set
 * Headersv2_JSON - Headersv2_JSON is Digest Auth with Content-Type set for application/json
 * Headersv3_JSON - Headersv3_JSON is JWT oAuth with Content-Type set for application/json
+* Headersv3_JSON-Patch - Headersv3_JSON is JWT oAuth with Content-Type set for application/json-patch+json

 Example 1
 Get the Schema of a Source